jaybebailin/SwiftUI-Navigation/README.md

 # SwiftUI-Navigation

 The purpose of this app is to demonstrate some of the basics with SwiftUI and Navigation.
-This code is built off of the NavigationStack, NavigationView and NavigationDestination.
+This code is built off of the Frameworks of NavigationStack, NavigationView, TabView, and navigationDestination.

 Download the code and see how easy it is to understand the basics of SwiftUI.